CivAIgentics/Jett/QUICKSTART.md

-# 🚀 Quick Start Guide - Jacky 2.0
+# 🚀 Quick Start Guide - Jett

-This is a quick reference guide to get Jacky 2.0 up and running as fast as possible.
+This is a quick reference guide to get Jett up and running as fast as possible.

 ## Prerequisites Checklist